Yellow Striped Tailed Bumblebee found in Ecuador. This Bee makes its nest in the holes in the wall. Obtains pollen from the cosmos flowers.

 Yellow Striped Tailed Bumblebee.

-This bumblebee is active in the holes in the old walls of the house.
+This native bee is active in the holes in the old walls of the house.
 Making her nest and foraging on the cosmos flowers in the garden nearby.
 She is very fast and has an unusual snout.
-To be correctly identified.
+Identified as a Hairy footed plumipes bee.
+(Anthophora plumipes bee) Sub Family of the bumblebee.

-This busy and fast yellow striped tailed bumblebee, foraging cosmos flowers for pollen.
+This busy and fast Bumblebee, foraging cosmos flowers for pollen.

 Fluffy upper thorax body and big eyes and fluff yellow striped tail.